mechmotum/baby-vibration/README.rst

 .. _Shimmer: https://www.shimmersensing.com/

+Scenario
+   We test a combination of vehicle, baby seat, baby dummy, road surface (including shock), and speed.
+A unique combination of these factors is called a "scenario".
 Session
-   A "session" is a continuous collection of data from a set of Shimmer IMUs.
+   A "session" is a continuous collection of data from a set of Shimmer IMUs which contains one or more scenarios.
 The IMU's internal clocks are time synchronized on the base station, attached to the vehicle, and each IMU is started.
 After a time period of collecting data of possibly multiple trials and calibrations the IMUs are stopped.
 Each IMU produces a single acquisition CSV file for that session.
 Trial
-   A trial is defined as a continuous time segment selected from a session.
+   A trial is defined as a continuous time segment selected from a session that represents a specific scenario.
 The trial may be a static calibration period, a time synchronization motion period, or a constant speed period of vehicle motion.
+Trial Segment
+   We split trials into shorter segments to have an average trial segment duration of about 20 seconds.

 Shimmer IMU names:

-- ``BotTrike``:  a sensor placed underneath the baby seat, for the strollers
+- ``BotTrike``:  a sensor placed underneath the baby seat on the frame structure of the vehicle
 - ``FrontWHeel`` : attached to the axle of the front wheel (closest possible point to the ground)
 - ``RearWheel`` : attached to the rotating rear wheel (used for speed